You will have noticed…. there are A LOT of protein powders out there on the market to choose from.

 - Soy lecithin

-If your looking for a place to start, I’ll share with you the two protein powders that I’ve found to be some of the best on the market (I use one of them myself!).
-I’m vegan so I choose to use plant protein powders.
-If you aren’t and would like a suggestion of a great whey protein powder to use, IN.POWER whey protein is a great one.
-It contains glutathione, it’s certified organic; grass fed with year-round access to pasture; Non-GMO Project Verified; and American Humane Certified.
+If your looking for a place to start, I’ll share with you a few of the protein powders that I’ve found to be some of the best on the market (I use one of them myself!).
+I’m vegan, so I use plant protein powders.
+If you aren’t and would like a suggestion of a great whey protein powder to use, IN.POWER whey protein is one of the best!
+It contains glutathione, is certified organic, grass fed with year-round access to pasture, Non-GMO Project Verified, and American Humane Certified.
 Plus it contains healthy fats, like CLA and omega-3s, as well as other health-enhancing benefits.

-Now, the protein powders I use include IN.POWER plant protein, which is non-GMO, organic, and combines plant-based proteins to create a complete amino acid profile (all nine essential amino acids included!).
-The other protein powder I have been using recently is Amazonia Raw plant protein powder, and from what I’ve researched, has been heavy metal tested.
+Now, the protein powder I most often use is IN.POWER plant protein, which is non-GMO, organic, and combines plant-based proteins to create a complete amino acid profile (all nine essential amino acids included!).
+The other protein powder I’ve been using recently is Amazonia Raw plant protein powder, and from what I’ve researched, has been heavy metal tested.

 What protein powder to you use?
 Do you have any other suggestions on what you look for in a protein powder?
 Please feel free to share them below.

 Jayson Calton, PhD, Mira Calton, CN.
 The Micronutrient Miracle.
 Victoria: Nero, 2015.
 Print.

 Straight Talk About Soy.
 Harvard T.H.
 Chan.
 Retrieved from https://www.hsph.harvard.edu/nutritionsource/soy/